COVID-19 pandemic in Karnataka: May 2020

-Early Containment Efforts
+Early containment efforts

 On 9 March 2020, the Karnataka state government issued a circular ordering the closure of kindergartens and primary classes in all schools in the state.
 The minister for primary and secondary Education, S. Suresh Kumar, said that this circular was issued as a precautionary measure to prevent the spread of coronavirus.
 On 31 March, the Government vide its circular, postponed the examinations for class 7 to 9 as a precautionary measure to avoid spread of coronavirus.

-Then Chief Minister of Karnataka, B.S.
-Yediyurappa after the State reporting its first death, issued a directive to close all public places with high footfall like malls, universities and colleges, movie theatres, night clubs, marriages and conferences, as a precautionary measure amid the growing scare of the novel coronavirus (COVID-19).
-Further, The State closed its borders with Kerala for vehicular traffic in the wake of six people testing positive for coronavirus in bordering Kasargod of Kerala.
+The Chief Minister of Karnataka, B.S.
+Yediyurappa after the State reporting its first death, issued a directive to close all public places with high footfall such as malls, universities and colleges, movie theatres, night clubs, marriages and conferences, as a precautionary measure amid the growing scare of the novel coronavirus (COVID-19).
+Further, the State closed its borders with Kerala for vehicular traffic in the wake of six people testing positive for coronavirus in bordering Kasargod of Kerala.

-On Sunday 22 March, after the second meeting of the Task force formed to tackle the COVID-19 pandemic.
-The Government announced further restriction in the form of lockdown of 9 Districts until 31 March.
+On Sunday 22 March, after the second meeting of the Task force formed to tackle the COVID-19 pandemic, the Government announced further restriction in the form of lockdown of 9 Districts until 31 March.
 All non-essential services in these districts were suspended.
 The nine districts where COVID-19 cases were reported were: Bengaluru Rural, Bengaluru Urban, Chikkaballapura, Dakshina Kannada, Dharwad, Kalaburagi, Mysuru, Kodagu and Belagavi.

 Lockdown

-Further, to contain community transmission of the virus, the central government decided to lock down the entire country for a period of 21 days beginning 25 March 2020.
+Further, to contain community transmission of the virus, the central government decided to enforce a lockdown of the entire country for a period of 21 days beginning 25 March 2020.

-Initial Lockdown
+Initial lockdown

 To address the plight of migrant workers and the poor, the Government of Karnataka established a toll-free helpline number – 155214 – for providing food to migrant laborers in the state.

-On April 11, the government issued a circular advising all citizens and health care officials to download, promote and use Aarogya Setu application on their mobile phones to enhance contact tracing of infected persons.
+On 11 April, the government issued a circular advising all citizens and health care officials to download, promote and use Aarogya Setu application on their mobile phones to enhance contact tracing of infected persons.
 The mobile application is designed to give alerts if an infected person comes within the proximity of the person who has installed the application on their phones using Bluetooth and GPS technology.

 In line with Governments of India's order, Minority Welfare, Waqf and Hajj Department under Government of Karnataka issued an order on 15 April for suspending all the congressional prayers (Salat) during the month of Ramadan in mosques/Dargahs until 3 May 2020, due to current CoVid-19 pandemic in the state.
 The order also banned all the eateries near mosques.